 ADA regulations don’t require service animals to have a license or identification — so long as they meet regulations.
 According to Joseph Tobener, tenants rights attorney at Tobener Law Center, service and support animals are even not pets.

 “They are an integral part of treatment plans for tenants with a psychiatric or physical disabilities,” he explains.
 “This rule applies even if a lease contains a ‘no-pet’ clause,” says Tobener.

 So if a tenant requires it, the landlord cannot refuse a service animal and must make a reasonable accommodation — no ifs, ands or buts about it.

 Do You Need Documentation?

-> According to the ADA, landlords aren’t allowed to require documentation for your service animal.
+According to the ADA, landlords don’t require documentation for your service animal.
 However, as Tobener points out, a note from a medical provider never hurts to avoid unnecessary friction.
-And the more you know about your federally protected renter’s rights, the better you can help clarify any confusing or contradicting local laws.
+The more you know about your federally protected tenants rights, the better you can help clarify any confusing local laws.

-> “The landlord cannot request the specific diagnosis from the tenant, but if a tenant feels comfortable disclosing a specific diagnosis, it may make the request more palatable to the landlord,” Tobener says.
+“The landlord cannot request the specific diagnosis from the tenant, but if a tenant feels comfortable disclosing a specific diagnosis, it may make the request more palatable to the landlord,” Tobener says.
 “A landlord who denies a disabled tenant a support or service animal is exposed to liability for actual damages, punitive damages, treble damages, emotional distress damages, and attorney fees.”

-> Despite the legal complexity surrounding service animals, renters win in this case.
+Despite the legal complexity surrounding service animals, tenants win in this case.